tdoan5/ML5800/README.md

 ### 3. On your computer:

-Open a new terminal on your local computer, enter the follow command:
+Open a new terminal on your MacOS computer or open a new tab on MabaXterm on your Windows, enter the follow command:

 <img src="https://github.com/tdoan5/ML5800/blob/master/ssh_N_L.png" width="700" height="30">